avrvenkatesa/multi-project-tracker/replit.md

 # Multi-Project Tracker

 ## Overview
 The Multi-Project Tracker is an AI-powered issue tracking system designed to centralize and streamline project management.
 It features comprehensive Role-Based Access Control (RBAC), a responsive web interface, a secure Node.js backend with JWT authentication, and persistent PostgreSQL storage.
 The system enhances project oversight and efficiency through AI-driven insights and robust security measures.
 Key capabilities include: AI Meeting Analysis, AI Checklist Generation, Checklist Validation, comprehensive PDF and CSV reporting, and an enhanced comment system with markdown support and @mention autocomplete.
+The project recently underwent UX improvements with a unified Checklists interface that consolidates linked, standalone, and template checklists into a single tabbed view.
 The project aims to be a leading solution for centralized project oversight and efficient team collaboration.

 ## User Preferences
 Preferred communication style: Simple, everyday language.